bazelbuild/bazel-watcher/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Actual behavior**
+A clear and concise description of what really happenend instead of the expected.

 **`bazel query --output=build //path/to:target`**
 If your issue is about a specific target in your system working, Please include the output of `bazel query --output=build //path/to:target`,